HIFU Risks & Side effects

 I have Microblading on my eyebrows.
 Can I still have HIFU?

-If you have microblading or any other cosmetic semi-permanent make-up, we need to avoid the area but can still treat other facial areas.
+If you have microblading or any other cosmetic semi-permanent make-up, we must avoid the area but can still treat other facial areas.

 HIFU is a safe treatment because the ultrasound energy targets only the upper dermal, lower dermal and SMAS layers of the skin.
 It does not cause any damage to the Epidermal area (top layer of the skin).